lorenzoc01/remove-chrome-fullscreen-popup/README.md

 ### Explanation
 Apparently the popup window has this properites:
-- hWndParent = nullptr
-- lpWindowName = nullptr
 - className = "Chrome_WidgetWin_1"
-- windowHeight = 0
+- GWL_STYLE with flags: WS_POPUP  (GWL_STYLE value is: 0x86000000)
+- GWL_EXSTYLE with flags: WS_EX_TOOLWINDOW, WS_EX_NOACTIVATE, WS_EX_TOPMOST, WS_EX_TRANSPARENT  (GWL_EXSTYLE value is: 0x80000a8)

-If any other window meets this criteria, it may be hidden as well.
+It is quite unlikely but if another window has the same properties, it will be hidden as well